callysto/hackathon-site/chapters/chapter4.md

 <exercise id="2" title="Hackathon Challenge: Curiosity (Beginner)">

 Remember those assessment exercises you did before the hackathon on Python and Data Science?
-If you assessed as a Curiosity (Beginner) track participant, then click on the link below to access your challenge.
+If you assessed as a Curiosity (Beginner) track participant, then click on the link below to access the Curiosity website and challenges.

 Instructions:

-1. Click on your Curiosity challenge **[TEMPLATE](https://hub.callysto.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fcallysto%2Fhackathon&branch=master&subPath=SustainabilityOnMars/CuriosityTrack/challenge-0.ipynb&depth=1)**.
+1. Visit the [Curiosity website](https://callysto.github.io/curiosity-hackathon/welcome.html) and start by clicking the **Challenge 0** link.
 This is the first notebook in a series of 7 notebooks.
 When you complete a notebook, there's a link at the bottom that takes you to the next more challenging notebook.
+There are embedded videos in each notebook to help you.
 2. Carefully read and follow the instructions in each notebook.

 </exercise>